Sazid60/Mongoose-Basic/Readme.md

 }).project({interests :1})
 ```

-- if there is need to access mre nested data filed
+- if there is need to access more nested data filed
 ```javascript
 db.waaa.find({
     $or: [